 - Toy Barn Toys – These few pages show some funny sketches of other toys from the shelves of Al’s Toy Barn – from the Serious Putty (a play on Silly Putty) to the Claude Monet French Impressionists Action Figure, these pages are just pure fun.

-So, why did we do a detailed write up on Toy Story: The Sketchbook Series?
-After we read a review that said that this book helped teach how to draw the characters from the movies, we figured we had to put out as much detail as possible.
+So, why did we do a detailed write-up on Toy Story: The Sketchbook Series?
+After we read a review that said that this book helped teach “how to” draw the characters from the movies (which it isn’t that), we figured we had to put out as much detail as possible.
 Also, since there are a limited number of these books out there and since a lot of them still remain sealed, we wanted to bring this book the additional attention that it needs.

 As a side note – I would also like to note that there is no official “Art of” or other book dedicated to Toy Story 2 – this is the only book that you will find that truly delves into Toy Story 2.